What is Hire Purchase (HP)?

 Therefore, interest-free credit is no guarantee that you're getting a good deal.
 The best way to assess which deal is best for you is to get like-for-like quotes with the same type of finance, deposit and contract length - doing this should show which option offers you the best value.

 If low monthly payments are your priority, then you can increase the deposit that you pay at the beginning of the agreement.
 This will reduce the total amount you owe meaning you’ll pay less each month.
 It also reduces the amount of interest that you pay because you are borrowing less.

 You can also make your monthly payments more affordable by taking out a Hire Purchase contract over a longer term (four years instead of three, for example).
 Do bear in mind, though, that because you'll be repaying the money over a longer period, you will pay more interest over the course of the agreement, unless you have a 0% APR deal where no interest is charged.

-GAP insurance may be useful for Hire Purchase agreements where you put down no deposit - or a small deposit - on a fairly new car.
+GAP insurance, stands for (Guaranteed Asset Protection) and could be useful for Hire Purchase agreements where you put down no deposit - or a small deposit - on a fairly new car.
 In these cases, the value of the car can initially drop quickly - far faster than the rate of your repayments.

 If you are involved in a crash where the car is written off during this period, then the insurance payout would normally only cover the vehicle's value at that time.

 If your car is worth substantially less than when you bought it, then you may find that there's a gap between the insurance payout and the amount that you owe the finance company.
 This can be covered by GAP insurance.